PostHog/posthog.com/contents/handbook/company/team.md

 That's why we have people in Belgium, Brazil, the East and West coast of the US, England, Estonia, the Netherlands, Senegal, among other places.

 ![Remote Work Banner](../../images/posthogers-map.png)
-<br /><small class="centered-text">Our team of 12 is distributed across 10 countries and no two team members live in the same city. </small>
+<br /><small class="centered">Our team of 12 is distributed across 10 countries and no two team members live in the same city. </small>

 ## James Hawkins, Co-Founder and CEO